aws-samples/measure-agriculture-yield-with-amazon-rekognition-custom-labels/README.md

 ## Prerequisites

 To create an agriculture yield measuring model, you first need to prepare a dataset to train the model with.
-For this post, our dataset is composed of images of fruit.
+For this solution, our dataset is composed of images of fruit.
 The following images show some examples.

 ![Sample Image](/image/ML-2594-image001.png)

-You can download the image files from the GitHub repo.
+You can download the image files from the repository.

 For this post, we only use a handful of images to showcase the fruit yield use case.
 You can experiment further with more images.